Clocks in digital circuits

 Clock sources: piezoelectric materials

-The solution is a peculiar electromechanical device: a laser-trimmed piece of piezoelectric material — often quartz crystal — that changes its shape in response to a voltage applied to its terminals, then returns elastically to its original dimensions once the voltage is removed.
-Much like a kids’ swing, if you push it at its natural resonant frequency, it’s easy to get it going and reach a considerable amplitude.
+Piezoelectric crystals also make good resonators.
+Much like a kids’ swing, if you send pulses that contract the crystal at its natural resonant frequency, it’s easy to get it going and reach a considerable amplitude of motion without applying a whole lot of force.
 But if you time your pushes wrong, the swing won’t go very far, and you might get your teeth knocked out.

 The following video illustrates the moment of hitting the resonant frequency of a quartz crystal.
-At that point, the crystal’s AC impedance is at its lowest, and there is no phase difference between the driving signal (yellow) and the current measured across the device (blue):
+At that point, the crystal’s AC impedance is at its lowest — that is, a given driving voltage (yellow) achieves the maximum current swing (blue):

 Crystal oscillators can’t be easily manufactured on a silicon die, so they almost always come as discrete components, set apart by their shiny metal cans.
 It’s most common to encounter crystals between 1 and 40 MHz, although a peculiar value of 32.768 kHz is also a common sight (more about that soon).